Swathi-sk98/scraping/README.md

-Install chromedriver an add its path in the code
+Install chromedriver and add its path in the code